Nicolai1205/Data-Analysis/README.md

 My first ever tableau visualization (Dated: March 30th 2022) https://public.tableau.com/views/Covid_trial_Dashboard_v1/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

 ## API - Crypto data
 USing the coinmarketcap API, draw data on the top 10 crypto currencies, automate the process and try to visualize the data and discuss potential issues and further ideas.

 ## Data analysis certificate
 Includes small projects using Python, Numpy, MatPlotLib and Seaborn from Freecodeccamp in order to land their certificate.

+## CodeWars - SQL
+Includes various challenges I have solved at CodeWars, sorted by difficulty.